Sunday, July 14, 2024

 Meeting a Dear Friend While Traveling Abroad, Egeria, It.
 Per.
 1.23.2-3

 From there we traveled to the [shrine of] St. Thecla, located about a mile and a half outside of the city on a small hill.
 I wanted to go there and spend some time there as I’d planned.
-There really isn’t anything there at the holy church except living quarters of countless monks and nuns.
+There really isn’t anything there at the holy church except the living quarters of countless monks and nuns.

-While I was there, I found one of my dearest friends, a holy deaconess named Marthana, whose life everybody in the east could testify about.
+While I was there I found one of my dearest friends, a holy deaconess named Marthana, whose life everybody in the east could testify about.
 I had gotten to know her in Jerusalem, where she had visited for the sake of prayer; now, however, she was in charge of the nuns there.
-When she saw me, I couldn't tell who was more full of joy, her or me!
+When she saw me, I can’t tell who was more full of joy, her or me!

-2. Et quoniam inde ad sanctam Theclam, qui locus est ultra civitatem in colle sed plano, habebat de civitate forsitan mille quingentos passus, malui ergo perexire illuc, ut stativa, quam factura eram, ibi facerem.
+Et quoniam inde ad sanctam Theclam, qui locus est ultra civitatem in colle sed plano, habebat de civitate forsitan mille quingentos passus, malui ergo perexire illuc, ut stativa, quam factura eram, ibi facerem.
 Ibi autem ad sanctam ecclesiam nihil aliud est nisi monasteria sine numero virorum ac mulierum.

-3. Nam inveni ibi aliquam amicissimam mihi, et cui omnes in oriente testimonium ferebant vitae ipsius, sancta diaconissa nomine Marthana, quam ego apud Ierusolimam noveram, ubi illa gratia orationis ascenderat; haec autem monasteria apotactitum seu virginum regebat.
+Nam inveni ibi aliquam amicissimam mihi, et cui omnes in oriente testimonium ferebant vitae ipsius, sancta diaconissa nomine Marthana, quam ego apud Jerusolimam noveram, ubi illa gratia orationis ascenderat; haec autem monasteria apotactitum seu virginum regebat.
 Quae me cum vidisset, quod gaudium illius vel meum esse potuerit, nunquid vel scribere possum?

 No comments: